 Hair loss can also be caused due to specific medications, for example, drugs used for cancer, joint inflammation, depression, heart issues, gout and hypertension.

-Other Causes of Alopecia are:
+Other Common Causes

 - Hormonal change